-This is both the most scenic and the most difficult of the many routes that climb Skyline Ridge, and is one of the more challenging 10-mile hikes on the peninsula.
+This is both the most scenic and the most difficult of the many routes that climb Skyline Ridge.
+In fact, it’s one of the more challenging 10-mile hikes on the peninsula.
 The elevation change isn’t actually all that big for a hike of this length, but the long climb that gets progressively steeper toward the end has a way of wearing you out.

-The trail is very popular and on a nice summer day you can expect to encounter a group of hikers every five minutes or so.
-There’s an unusual variety of people here, with young and old, hikers and joggers, individuals and whole families, and a whole lot of Silicon Valley engineers all puffing their way to the top.
+The trail is very popular and on a nice summer day you might encounter a group of hikers every five minutes or so.
+There’s an unusual variety of people here, with young and old, hikers and joggers, individuals and families, and a lot of Silicon Valley engineers all puffing their way to the top.
 The route seems to be a favorite of hiking clubs and other big groups.

-The trail is really quite enjoyable; it features some very nice woodland as well as sweeping views of the Bay Area.
-In fact this trail might have the best views of Silicon Valley of any trail in the Skyline Ridge area.
+The trail is really quite enjoyable; it’s surprisingly quiet and woodsy given that it overlooks the Bay Area, and it has the best views of Silicon Valley of any trail.
 There’s no traffic noise and few trail intersections, and much of the route is very well-maintained singletrack.
 The trail is mostly wooded, but there’s a long stretch of chaparral at the top.

-Despite being wooded, the lower portion of the trail can get very hot in the summer.
-The hike should be avoided if the high temperature for the day is forecast to be 85°F or higher.
+Even through it’s wooded, the lower part of the trail gets very hot in the summer.
+The hike should be avoided if the high temperature for the day will be 85°F or higher.
 In the winter the trail holds up remarkably well and doesn’t get muddy.

-From the parking lot, a dirt road enters the woods, leads past a seedy-looking “caretaker’s house” with a horse corral, and then begins to climb steeply.
+From the Rhus Ridge Road lot, a dirt road enters the woods, leads past a seedy-looking “caretaker’s house” with a horse corral, and then begins to climb steeply.
 After about a half-mile the first scenic view of the Bay Area appears.
-Even at this low altitude the trail has a pretty good view over Los Altos Hills.
+Even at this low altitude there’s already a pretty good view over Los Altos Hills.

 Reaching an antenna farm and a T intersection, turn right, then turn left onto Monte Bello Road.
-Climb the last few yards to the peak of Black Mountain, which is really more of a wide, gently-sloping rise.
+Climb the last few yards to the peak of Black Mountain, which is really more of a wide, gently-sloping knoll.
 There’s a cluster of small rocks and, for the first time, views of the rolling golden hills to the west with the conifer-clad Butano Ridge in the distance.
-There isn't much of a view of Silicon Valley from the peak; the views along the way are better.
+The views to the east are limited by the flatness of the peak.